Statement of Faith

 I believe that the definition of sin is twofold.
 That it is anything we do that is contrary to God’s will for us.
 And that it is also a part of our nature that inclines us toward sinful activities.
 I believe that sin infects all of humanity and that it separates us from God.

 I believe in the universal church; a living spiritual body of which Christ is the head and all regenerated persons are members.
-I believe in the local church; consisting of a company of believers in Jesus Christ, baptized on a credible profession of faith, and associated for worship, work and fellowship.
-And I believe that God has laid upon the members of the local church the primary task of giving the gospel of Jesus Christ to a lost world.
+I believe in the local church; consisting of a community of believers in Jesus Christ, baptized on a credible profession of faith, and associated for worship, work, and fellowship.
+And I believe that God has laid upon the members of the local church the primary tasks of taking the gospel of Jesus Christ to a lost world.
 And of developing believers as committed disciples of Christ.

 I believe in the personal and visible return of the Lord Jesus Christ to earth at the end of the age.
 That this event will lead to the creation of a new heaven and earth.
 And this new earth will be the home of the redeemed throughout the ages past and present.
-I believe in the resurrection of the body, the final judgment, the eternal blessedness of the righteous, and the eternal punishment of the wicked.
+I believe in the resurrection of the body, the final judgment, the eternal blessedness of the righteous, and the eternal destruction of the wicked.